Fast-food chain tests 'Merry Munchie Meals' for pot smokers

 Sixty-four percent of Americans support legalizing marijuana, according to a Harris Poll conducted in October.

-While Totino's has occasionally posted billboards suggesting that people who are stoned should eat pizza rolls, don't expect pot-related fast-food meals to become a trend.
+While General Mill's frozen pizza brand Totino's has occasionally posted billboards suggesting that people who are stoned should eat pizza rolls, don't expect pot-related fast-food meals to become a trend.

 "McDonald's won't do it.
 Burger King won't do it," Passikoff said.
 "Jack in the Box has nothing to lose by doing this.
 But a major brand would never do it, because they would be afraid of backlash from people who don’t have open minds about marijuana and drug culture."